-Extent of Harm Amount
+Extent of harm amount

 The State Water Board will estimate an amount that mitigates for any harm to public trust resources known to be specifically caused by the violation.
-The State Water Board will consult with the Department of Fish and Game, US Fish and Wildlife Services and National Marine Fishery Service estimating liability amount for impacts to fish and wildlife resources.
+The State Water Board will consult with CDFWthe Department of Fish and Game, USFWS Fish and Wildlife Service and NMFSNational Marine Fisheries Service in estimating liability amount for impacts to fish and wildlife resources.

-Staff Costs
+Staff costs